From Rails blog to minimum tool

 In the Italian context

-Jekyll was the first contact with static site generators for many Italian developers.
-Used for:
+Jekyll is the first contact with static site generators for many Italian developers.
+It’s used for:

 - Personal tech blogs on GitHub Pages